mhmd1619/sleeck/README.md

 ### Note:

-All classes are available for all screens (xl - lg - md -sm).
+All classes are available for all screens (xxl - xl - lg - md -sm).

 ### Display: